G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: Abstract

 \section{Abstract}

-Recent rapid development of machine learning is largely due to algorithmic breakthroughs, computation resource development, and especially the access to a large amount of training data.
-However, though data sharing has the great potential of improving machine learning models and enabling new applications, there have been increasing concerns about the privacy implications of data collection.
-In this work, we present a novel approach for training differentially private data generator \name{}.
-The generator can be used to produce synthetic datasets with strong privacy guarantee while preserving high data utility.
-Our approach leverages generative adversarial nets (GAN) to generate data and protect data privacy based on the Private Aggregation of Teacher Ensembles (PATE) framework.
-Our approach improves the use of privacy budget by only ensuring differential privacy for the generator, which is the part of the model that actually needs to be published for private data generation.
-To achieve this, we connect a student geneartor with an ensemble of teacher discriminators.
-We also propose a private gradient aggregation mechanism to ensure differential privacy on all the information that flows from the teacher discriminators to the student generator.
-We empirically show that the \name{} significantly outperforms prior work on both image and non-image datasets.
+Recent advances in machine learning have largely benefited from the massive accessible training data.
+However, large-scale data sharing has raised great privacy concerns.
+In this work, we propose a novel privacy-preserving data Generative model based on the PATE framework (G-PATE), aiming to train a scalable differentially private data generator which preserves high generated data utility.
+Our approach leverages generative adversarial nets to generate data, combined with private aggregation among different discriminators to ensure strong privacy guarantees.
+Compared to existing approaches, \name{} significantly improves the use of privacy budgets.
+In particular, we train a student data generator with an ensemble of teacher discriminators and propose a novel private gradient aggregation mechanism to ensure differential privacy on all information that flows from teacher discriminators to the student generator.
+In addition, with random projection and gradient discretization, the proposed gradient aggregation mechanism is able to effectively deal with high-dimensional gradient vectors.
+Theoretically, we prove that \name{} ensures differential privacy for the data generator.
+Empirically, we demonstrate the superiority of \name{} over prior work through extensive experiments.
+We show that \name{} is the first work being able to generate high-dimensional image data with high data utility under limited privacy budgets ($\varepsilon \le 1$).
+Our code is available at \url{https://github.com/AI-secure/G-PATE}.